Gannett Foundation Award

 The award recognizes groundbreaking work by a journalist or a staff that creatively used digital tools in the role of being a community's watchdog.
 Special consideration is given to journalism that helps a community understand and address important issues.

-The 2015 contest will open in May.
+The 2015 contest will open on April 8 and close on July 8.

 In 2014: CBS News/60 Minutes won the award for the investigation Lethal Medicine.
 Click here to view the winning entry